AJM10565/COMP150Fall2024ProjectOneTemplate/README.md

 # COMP150 Fall 2024 Project One Template

 This is a template for the first project in the COMP150 Fall 2024 course.
 The goal of this project is to create a simplified Dungeons & Dragons text-based game in Python.
+This is a commit

 ## How to Run the Project